tahzeer/spotify-downloader/README.md

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.
+Feel free to clone this repository and use it for personal or educational purposes.